 One of the things I have been working through this year is how we design the experience of learning.
-I manage a learning design team, so my job isn’t to be the student, nor is it my place to be the subject matter expert (SME) – my job primarily is to work how these two roles connect and make sense for each other.
-A lot of the time that means advocating for the student, and working with the SME to help them understand what it is the learner will experience working through their course.
+I manage a learning design team, so my job isn’t to be the student, nor is it my place to be the subject matter expert (SME) – my job primarily is to work on how these two roles connect and make sense for each other.
+A lot of the time that means advocating for the student and working with the SME to help them understand what the learner will experience working through their course.

 This means that a lot of what I need to work through is what activity the student is undertaking.
 The process of learning design has a lot of focus on developing the intentions of learning.
 We create learning outcomes, construct a sequence of topics and then students submit an assessment showing that they’ve learnt.
-We aim to create an alignment between those threes areas – outcomes, topics and assessment – but after that there’s not a lot of defined process for what comes next.
+We aim to create an alignment between those three areas – outcomes, topics and assessment – but there’s not a lot of defined process for what comes next.
 How do we build the course out from that overview state?
 How do we design an experience that encourages students to learn, that assists and supports them and yet provides them with the autonomy to direct their own learning and to do it in a socialised way?

 Diana Laurillard’s work is useful for defining a set of learning types:

-These a pretty close match, but a couple of variations.
-The other thing is that these are fine for mapping out a course, but there’s a lot of detail missing.
+These are a pretty close match, but a couple of variations.
+The other thing is that these are fine for mapping out a course, but a lot of detail is missing.
 There is a lot of scope to “zoom in” and provide more details and scaffolding to aid both the student and SME.

 So let me go through my thinking on these: